 DAY 8 (Sun Oct 25) Fly Seoul to Osaka & Train to Kyoto (B,D)

-Today we say goodby to Korea and catch a midday flight from Seoul to Osaka, Japan.
+Today we say goodbye to Korea and catch a midday flight from Seoul to Osaka.
 After landing, we'll head to the train station for a scenic ride to Kyoto, offering peaceful views of Japan’s countryside along the way.
-Upon arrival, we'll check in to our hotel and take some time to unwind before a group dinner on the town.
+Upon arrival in Kyoto, we’ll check in to our hotel and have a bit of time to settle in and unwind before heading out together for a group dinner on the town.

 Today, we’ll start with a guided tour of the Kyoto Imperial Palace, where you’ll step into the refined world of Japan’s former emperors and enjoy the peaceful beauty of its traditional gardens and architecture.
 Later, we’ll head to Gion, Kyoto’s famous geisha district, for a walk through its charming streets lined with wooden teahouses.
 After Gion, guests can keep roaming or heat back to the hotel for a free evening.